BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 The interspecific interference between predators can only happen between predators sharing at least one prey.
-Moreover, we assume interference to be symmetric, in the same way as for [Competition for space](@ref).
+Moreover, we assume interference to be symmetrical, in the same way as for [Competition for space](@ref).

 Interference between predators leads to a decrease in the consumption rates